-For the EOI round, applicants indicate using a tick box whether or not Vision Mātauranga is relevant and, if so, which of the four themes apply - please refer to instructions for Section 3.
+For the EOI round, applicants indicate whether Vision Mātauranga is relevant and, if so, which themes apply - please refer to instructions for Section 2.

-At the Full Proposal round, up to one additional page will be available for statements on Vision Mātauranga immediately following the description of research in Sections 2a-2c.
+At the Full Proposal round, up to one additional page will be available for statements on Vision Mātauranga immediately following the description of research in Sections 3a-3c.
 This is to enable Vision Mātauranga to be more easily integrated into the conceptual framework and/or research design.
 Where Vision Mātauranga is appropriate to a proposal, it can contribute to the assessment of its overall excellence.